What about overlap with other volunteer monitoring projects?

 What if I find an old, empty turtle shell or a snake skin?
-Do I report that?

-Old body parts should be reported as an occurrence so long as you feel that you can still identify the species with 100% confidence.
+Old body parts should be reported as an occurrence so long as you feel that you can still identify the species with 100 percent confidence.
 However, bear in mind that the Endangered Species Act prohibits the keeping of any dead endangered or threatened species, including body parts such as a turtle shell.